 Why to host: You like to cook, and you miss your friends.
 This concept is for anyone who loves to entertain but hates cleaning the house, finely chopping garnishes, or fretting over a menu (so, everyone).
 Inspired by harried but optimistic parents, the only real rule is that there are no rules.
 No time to tidy up?
 No problem.

 What to do: Not much!
 For the sort-of dinner party host, Amazon is your friend.
-2018 was rich in cookbooks, so find a menu you’re into from How to Eat a Peach or Tiffin, and order some cloth napkins that double as dish towels (or just use what you have), these candles (no candle-holders required), and this stackable glassware we can’t get enough of.
+2019 was rich in cookbooks, so find a menu you’re into from Cooking for Good Times, or Nothing Fancy: Unfussy Food for Having People Over, and order some cloth napkins that double as dish towels (or just use what you have), these candles (no candle-holders required), and this stackable glassware we can’t get enough of.
 Let your guests know this isn’t “like a regular dinner party, it’s a cool dinner party” by sending a Flyer out a few days before, with the attitude that whoever can make it, great.
 Trying to find a night when all of your friends are free is impossible, so don’t even bother.

 Why to host: Make the most of the wintery weather with activities planned around the elements.
 Bundle up and head to the nearest snow-covered hill for some sledding.
 Or, hoof it to a nearby lake or park for some adventures in ice skating.
 Follow up the athleticism with sugary treats like hot cocoa and s’mores around a fire.
 It’s hard to resent the cold when it’s providing so much amusement.